Auriane Boudin

 Supervision of a Master’s Degree Student

-• 2022 Arthur Pellet-Rostaing, Second year of Master’s Degree.
-Project: A multimodal model for estimating engagement at the turn level in human-human conversations (714h).
-Graduated: July 2022.
+• 2022 · Arthur Pellet-Rostaing (MSc, second year).
+Project: A multimodal model for estimating engagement at the turn level in human–human conversations (720 hours).
+Co-supervised with Philippe Blache and Roxane Bertrand.

 Supervision of Bachelor’s Degree Students

-• 2024 Ivan Derban, Bachelor of Technology in Multimedia and Internet Professions, Aix-Marseille Univ.
-Project: Simulating the listening behavior of an animated conversational agent (490h).
+• 2024 · Ivan Derban (Bachelor of Technology in Multimedia and Internet Professions, Aix-Marseille University).
+Project: Simulating the listening behavior of an animated conversational agent (490 hours).
+Co-supervised with Magalie Ochs.

 Supervision of annotators team